2006 FIFA World Cup qualification: CONMEBOL

 10 teams took part, all in a single group.
 The rules were very simple: the teams would play against each other in a home-and-away basis, with the four teams with most points qualifying to the 2006 FIFA World Cup.
 The fifth ranked team would have to play-off against the best team from Oceania, with the winner of this play-off also qualifying.
-For the first time, the defending champion was required to go through qualification and was not automatically qualified for the tournament; in this case, Brazil.
+For the first time, Brazil, the defending champion, was required to go through qualification and was not automatically qualified for the tournament.